-The student is at first startled by this fact, as he feels that it is contrary to his ideas of common sense; but, as so often happens, once he has learnt the truth, he is inclined to exaggerate it, and to refer to the area above the aerofoil as a 'partial vacuum' or even a 'vacuum'.
+The student is at first startled by this fact, as this seems contrary to common sense; but, as so often happens, having learnt the truth, he is inclined to exaggerate it, and to refer to the area above the aerofoil as a 'partial vacuum' or even a 'vacuum'.
 Although, by a slight stretch of imagination, we might allow the term 'partial vacuum', the term 'vacuum' is hopelessly misleading.
-We find that the greatest height to which water in a manometer is sucked up when air flows over an ordinary aerofoil at the ordinary speeds of flight is about 120 to 150 mm; now, if there were a 'vacuum' over the top surface, the water would be sucked up about 10 m, i.e. 10000 mm.
-Or, looking at it another way, suppose that there were a 'vacuum' over the top surface of an aerofoil and that the pressure underneath was increased from 100 kN/m^2 to 120 kN/m^2 , then we would have an average upward pressure on the aerofoil of 120 kN/m2.
-The actual average lift obtained from an aeroplane wing is from about $\frac{1}{2}$ up to 5 kN/m2.
-Take a piece of cardboard of about 100 cm2, or 1/10th of a square metre, and place a weight of 100 N on it; lift this up and it will give you some idea of the average lift provided by one-tenth of a square metre of aeroplane wing, and the type of load that has to be carried by the skin.
+We find that the greatest height to which water in a manometer is sucked up when air flows over an ordinary aerofoil at the ordinary speeds of flight is about 120 to 150 mm; now, if there were a 'vacuum' over the top surface, the water would be sucked up about 10 m, i.e. 10 000 mm.
+Or, looking at it another way, suppose that there were a 'vacuum' over the top surface of an aerofoil and that the pressure underneath was increased from $100 \text{ kN/m}^2$ to $120 \text{ kN/m}^2$ , then we would have an average upward pressure on the aerofoil of $120 \text{ kN/m}^2$ .
+The actual average lift obtained from an aeroplane wing is from about 1/2 up to 5 kN/m.
+Take a piece of cardboard of about $100 \text{ cm}^2$ , or 1/10th of a square metre, and place a weight of 100 N on it; lift this up and it will give you some idea of the average lift provided by one-tenth of a square metre of aeroplane wing, and the type of load that has to be carried by the skin.
 You will not want to repeat the experiment with more than 10000 N on the cardboard!

-Fig. 3.8 Pressure distribution over an aerofoil
+Fig 3.8 Pressure distribution over an aerofoil

-The reason why the pressure distribution diagram has not been completed round the leading edge is because the changes of pressure are very sudden in this region and cannot conveniently be represented on a diagram.
-The increased pressure on the underside continues until we reach a point head-on into the wind where the air is brought to rest and the increase of pressure is $\frac{1}{2}\rho V^2$, or q, as recorded on a pitot tube.
+The reason why the pressure distribution diagram of Fig. 3.8 has not been completed round the leading edge is because the changes of pressure are very sudden in this region and cannot conveniently be represented on a diagram.
+The increased pressure on the underside continues until we reach a point head-on into the wind where the air is brought to rest and the increase of pressure is $1/2 \rho V^2$ , or q, as recorded on a pitot tube.
 The point at which this happens is called the stagnation point, and its position round the leading edge varies slightly as the angle of attack of the aerofoil is changed but is always just behind the nose on the underside of positive angles of attack.
 After the stagnation point there is a very sudden drop to zero, followed by an equally sudden change to the decreased pressure of the upper surface, and rather surprisingly on the nose.